eriik1212/GinuhEngine/README.md

 Unity-like camera controls:
 * While Right clicking, “WASD” fps-like movement and free look around must be enabled.
 * Alt+Left click to orbit the object.
+* F look at the selected game object.
 * Holding SHIFT duplicates movement speed.

 ## Engine Functionality
+### V0.1
-* Baker house is automatically loaded.
+* Street enviroment scene is automatically loaded.
 * Engine accepts drag and drop of fbx files from anywhere in the hard drive.
 It accepts fbx, png.
 * Console: the window LOG the geometry loading process from ASSIMP and the external libraries initialization process.